Ford CEO says EV cost parity may not come until after 2030

 By Shivansh Tiwary and Paul Lienert

-May 31 (Reuters) - Electric vehicles may not reach cost parity with internal combustion engine vehicles until after 2030, Ford F.N Chief Executive Jim Farley said on Wednesday.
+May 31 (Reuters) - The cost to make electric vehicles may not drop to the level for gas-powered cars until after 2030 when the process becomes simpler and less labor-intensive, Ford Motor Co F.N Chief Executive Jim Farley said on Wednesday.

-Speaking at an investor conference, Farley said EVs will continue to be more expensive than their ICE counterparts until the second and third generation vehicles go into production after 2025.
+At an investor conference, Farley said that, for many automakers, EVs will remain more costly than their internal combustion engine counterparts until the second and third generation models go into production later in this decade.

+Analysts have predicted that EV cost parity could come as soon as 2025.

-He also predicted lower distribution costs from selling EVs online, as well as higher revenue from new software-driven digital services.
+He also predicted the industry could realize lower distribution costs from selling EVs online, as well as higher revenue from new software-driven digital services.

-Farley said Ford's software services business now has 600,000 subscribers, triple the number of a year ago.
+Farley said Ford's software services business has 600,000 subscribers, triple the number a year ago.

 That includes 200,000 retail customers paying for the company's Blue Cruise driver assistance system and 400,000 Ford Pro commercial customers paying for a range of services including fleet management, EV charging, dynamic routing and more.

-As the company expands its ability to harvest data from vehicles and drivers, offering insurance could be "a natural for Ford," he said.
+As the company expands its ability to harvest data from vehicles and drivers, Ford could follow other automakers, including Tesla Inc TSLA.O and General Motors Co GM.N, in offering insurance, he said.

 "Cooperation is essential," he said, especially for companies that may not have the resources to build out a full EV ecosystem.

-(Reporting by Shivansh Tiwary in Bengaluru and Paul Lienert in Detroit; Editing by Kirsten Donovan)
+(Reporting by Shivansh Tiwary in Bengaluru and Paul Lienert in Detroit; Editing by Kirsten Donovan and Richard Chang)

 ((Paul.Lienert@thomsonreuters.com; mobile +1 313-670-2452;))